mcoulont/LeibnizProject/Markdown/gibbard_theorem.md

 [//]: # Rocq (39-42)

-A voter is said omnipotent if its vote can decide the issue of the election, regardless of the other votes.
+A voter is said omnipotent if its vote can decide the outcome of the election, regardless of the other votes.
 We deviate from the term "dictator" used by Gibbard in order to stand out from the "dictator" of [Arrow's theorem](https://www.leibnizproject.com/Articles/arrow_theorem.html), which is analog but different.

 --MATH_START--
 $\mathbf{Definition}$\